Precision-Medical-Imaging-Group/SegmenterApp-HAIL/docs/index.md

 **I have read the instructions and agree with the terms.** [Return to the application](https://hail.hope4kids.io/).

-The **Pediatric Brain Tumor Segmenter** is a free, open-source web-based application designed at [Children's National Hospital](https://www.childrensnational.org/) for the segmentation and analysis of pediatric brain tumors in magnetic resonance imaging (MRI).
+The **Brain Harmonzation Tool (HAIL)** is a free, open-source web-based application designed at [Children's National Hospital](https://www.childrensnational.org/) for the harmonization of brain magnetic resonance imaging (MRI).
 Developed in Python, this software aims to provide precise quantitative analysis of pediatric brain MRI, to support clinical decision-making in diagnosis and prognosis.